elieahd/decision-uta-method/README.md

 An improved version of the UTA is the UTASTAR.
 In UTA we used a single error in UTASTAR we use a double positive error function.
 The updated version has performed better than the regular method.

 # Utils - Generate Numbers
-This class will alow to generate numbers (doubles or integer) that have a target Sum.
+This class will alow to generate numbers that have a target Sum.

 To build the class Utils, you should execute the following command:
 #### on windows